codejasleen/broad-jump-measurement/README.md

 The project includes a simple model that calculates the distance of a straight broad jump.

-**Note:** This model only accepts a single input: the athlete's height. `model.py` expects the height (in meters) and uses that value to estimate the broad jump distance, then prints or returns the result in meters.
+**Note:** This model only accepts a single input: the athlete's height. `model.py` expects the height (in centimeters) and uses that value to estimate the broad jump distance, then prints or returns the result in meters.

 ### Inputs